 Overview

-While most children and adolescents will recovery from concussion without complication, a sizeable minority will go on to experience persistent symptoms that last for months or even years after injury.
+While most children and adolescents will recover from concussion without complication, a sizeable minority will go on to experience persistent symptoms that last for months or even years after injury.
 Prolonged recovery typically results in difficulties with daily activities, such as going to school, work productivity, and familial and peer relationships.
 Pre-existing mental health problems, coping styles, and other psychosocial factors can hugely influence recovery following concussion.
 As such, our research seeks to identify and understand the psychological, social, and cognitive risk and resilience factors that affect recovery outcomes from concussion and use these discoveries to develop and evaluate accessible/scalable behavioral interventions.

 Publications